pulp/pulpcore/staging_docs/_sections/help/bugs-features.md

 # Bugs, Feature and Backport Requests

-Bugs, features and backport requests for {term}`pulpcore` are tracked with [GitHub Issues](https://github.com/pulp/pulpcore/issues).
-Please see the [plugin table](https://pulpproject.org/content-plugins/) for trackers for each plugin. {github}`Use this link
+Bugs, features and backport requests for `pulpcore` are tracked with [GitHub Issues](https://github.com/pulp/pulpcore/issues).
+Please see the [plugin table](https://pulpproject.org/content-plugins/) for trackers for each plugin. `Use this link
 <new/choose>` to file a bug or feature request.

 !!! warning